 Proposition 19 removes this barrier by allowing them to buy a more expensive home and transfer their current property tax rate with an upward adjustment.
 (I wasn’t able to find understandable information on the specifics of “upward adjustment” just yet, but I assume it is still better than paying a rate based on current market value.)

 Now is an excellent time to remind you that while I have helped dozens of 55+ homeowners downsize under Proposition 60/90, I am not a tax expert and you should consult your expert of choice for your specific tax situation.

 Bonus Read: How To Downsize Your House

 It used to be that if you inherited a property you also inherited the property tax rate.
 The thought was a family should not be forced to sell a family home and leave the community due to a big tax reassessment.

-The problem is that some families were using the inherited property as income producing investment property!!
+The problem is that some families were using the inherited property as an income-producing investment property.

 The loophole is closed with Proposition 19.
 If you inherit a home and use it as your primary residence you get to keep the original tax rate.
 If, however, you use it as a second home or rental property the home is reassessed at market value.

 Does Proposition 19 Open Future Doors For You?